30 January 2018 by Emma Sanger-Horwell

 Experience First Nations culture

-The Calgary Stampede's Indian Village offers a wide range of opportunities for visitors to gain insight into First Nations' culture.
+The Calgary Stampede's Indian Village offers a wide range of opportunities for visitors to gain insight into Canada's First Nations' culture.
 Representing the five tribes of the Treaty 7 that established reserves for the country’s indigenous peoples, there are open tipis, native dances, cultural exhibits and tent raising contests.